 Frances Wilson holds an Licentiate Diploma (Distinction) in Piano Performance from Trinity College of Music, London, and runs a popular private piano teaching studio from her home in south-west London.
 Frances writes music reviews for international concert and opera listings website Bachtrack, culture and arts site CultureVulture, and blogs on music and pianism as The Cross-Eyed Pianist.
 She writes a regular column for ‘Pianist’ magazine’s online content, and contributes to various other classical music and piano pedagogy websites around the world.

-Currently studying with Penelope Roskell, international concert pianist and Professor of Piano and Piano Pedagogy at Trinity Laban Conservatoire of Music and Dance, Frances has also attended masterclasses with Carlo Grante, Murray MacLachlan and Norma Fisher, and taken tuition from pianists Graham Fitch and James Lisney.
+Currently studying with Penelope Roskell, international concert pianist and Professor of Piano and Piano Pedagogy at Trinity Laban Conservatoire of Music and Dance, Frances has also attended masterclasses with Carlo Grante, Murray MacLachlan and Norma Fisher, and has taken private tuition from pianists Alan Fraser, Graham Fitch and James Lisney.